 If dot11BeaconProtectionEnabled is true, the AP shall enable beacon protection and set the Beacon Protection Enabled field of the Extended Capabilities element to 1 to indicate that beacon protection is enabled on the transmission of Beacon frames.
 Otherwise, the field shall be set to 0.

-If dot11BeaconProtectionEnabled is true and a non-AP STA receives a BIGTK from the AP with which it is associated, the non-AP STA shall enable beacon protection.
+If dot11BeaconProtectionEnabled for a non-AP STA is true and the non-AP STA receives a BIGTK from the AP with which it is associated, the non-AP STA shall enable beacon protection. (#11055)

 NOTE—In a multiple BSSID set, a non-AP STA receives BIGTK from its associated AP (which can correspond to either the transmitted BSSID or nontransmitted BSSID) and uses it for validating the contents of the Beacon frame transmitted by the AP corresponding to the transmitted BSSID.(#10)